shivathapaa/GUI-for-Music-Manager/README.md

 1. **Music Management:**
    - Organize your music files by renaming them based on their tags.
    - Handles various music file formats, including MP3, FLAC, WAV, and many more.
-   - It offers quite variety of file name formats to choose:
+   - It offers quite a variety of file name formats to choose from:
      - Title
      - Title - Artist
      - Artist - Title
      - Title - Album
      - Title - Album Artist
-   - It lets you choose file name separator for separating tags:
+   - It lets you choose a file name separator for separating tags:
      - Hyphen  --  "Name - Name"
      - Small brackets  --  "Name (Name)"
    - It lets you choose the destination folder names in different formats:
      - Artist
      - Album
      - Album Artist
-   - You can keep track of files with the help of feedback box (displays counter and details).
+   - You can keep track of files with the help of a feedback box (displays counter and details).

 2. **File Filtering:**
    - Quickly filter and separate specific file types (e.g., MP3, M4A, txt, bmp, docs, mp4, etc.) from your collection.
    - Choose your own file type to filter.
-You can add custom file types to filter.
+You can add custom file types to the filter.
    - Helps you keep your collection organized by separating different music file types.
-   - Here too you will get feedback box to make you easier for tracking your files.
+   - Here too, you will get a feedback box to make it easier to track your files.

 ## Features

 - Easy-to-use GUI for managing music collection.
-- Organize music in variety of formats as you like.
+- Organize music in a variety of formats as you like.
 - Clear feedback messages for each operation.
 - Option to filter specific file formats (not just limited to music files).